gardener/kupid/README.md

 Kubernetes supports [multiple schedulers](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/) that can schedule workload in it.
 The individual pods can declare which scheduler should scheduler them in the [`schedulerName`](https://raw.githubusercontent.com/kubernetes/website/master/content/en/examples/admin/sched/pod3.yaml).
-The additional schedulers should be separately deployed](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/#define-a-kubernetes-deployment-for-the-scheduler), of course.
+The additional schedulers should be [separately deployed](https://kubernetes.io/docs/tasks/administer-cluster/configure-multiple-schedulers/#define-a-kubernetes-deployment-for-the-scheduler), of course.

 ### `tolerations`